 Here are some other related toddler book list posts to check out.

 Transportation Books for Toddlers (cars, trucks, planes, trains, and more)

 There is a big difference between the attention span of a 13-month-old and a 26-month-old.
 Our older toddlers crave a meatier story.
 These board books can still hold up to aggressive hands and hold the interest of our growing tykes.

 Toddlers have lots of “first” milestones during these precious years.
 Here are some book lists to fit those special times.

 Hopefully, you won’t need this list, but Death of a Sibling books too.

 Toddler Books and Activities

-Books and book activities play an important part of a toddlers day.
-We thrive on using a book as a springboard into real life learning and playing.
+Books and book activities play an important part in a toddler’s day.
+We thrive on using a book as a springboard into real-life learning and playing.

 *Another book project near and dear to my heart is helping my preschoolers learn to give to others.
 We created a monthly project that would help us focus on reading, creating, and then sharing with others.
 All the books, activities, and service projects were put together to create my first book, Read, Create & Share.
 It’s a great way to bring books to life with young children especially as they move into the preschool years.